 It's another of those myths and excuses - that only a country with no natural resources, without oil and without a car industry would support cycling.
 However, here's a nation which started supporting cycling right at the time when its oil production was highest.

 While the pumpjacks (jaknikkers in Dutch) no longer operate, oil is now being produced in this country again.
 There's a new technique, involving pumping steam underground which comes back up with oil and gas.
 The gas is burnt in a power station which contributes to the local electricity supply as well as generating more steam.

 Assen is where the headquarters of NAM are based.
 That's the Nederlandse Aardolie Maatschappij - Dutch Oil Company.
-It's not a particularly famous company in itself, but it's a joint venture between Royal Dutch Shell (itself a Dutch company, of course) and ExxonMobil - two companies which are known around the world.
+It's not a particularly famous company in itself, but it's a joint venture between Royal Dutch Shell (itself a Dutch company, of course and one of the largest employers in the Netherlands) and ExxonMobil - two companies which are known around the world.

 And it's not only oil.
 Some readers may have heard of the Groningen Gas Field.
 The largest deposit of natural gas in Europe is right beneath our feet here, and pumping stations for gas are distributed around the local landscape, pumping from both this large field and several smaller ones.
 These stations are small and only really noticed if you look for them.
 One of them is about half a kilometre from our home.
 I cycle past it quite regularly, as do thousands of other people:

 Two more videos about local oil production:

 Another pump, this time outside the NAM building in Assen.
 NAM is one of the largest employers in this city: